 Credit risk is the risk of potential loss to the Company if a counter party to a financial instrument fails to meet its contractual obligations.
 The Company's credit risk is primarily attributable to its cash and cash equivalents and amounts receivable.
 The Company limits exposure to credit risk arising from its cash and cash equivalents by maintaining its cash and cash equivalents with high credit quality financial institutions.
-The Company's receivables consist of sales taxes due from the Federal Government of Canada, related party amounts receivable and BCMETC refund receivable.
-The Company has not experienced and does not expect to experience any bad debts on its receivables outstanding at March 31, 2014.
+The Company's receivables consist of sales taxes due from the Federal Government of Canada, related party amounts receivable (Note 8(e)), and BCMETC refund receivable.
+Other than the write off of non collectible related party amounts the Company does not expect to experience any bad debts on its receivables outstanding at March 31, 2015.